 Hormonal shifts play a significant role in hair thinning and hair loss.
 Estrogen levels decrease as women enter menopause, making them more susceptible to androgenetic alopecia, or female-pattern hair loss.

 DHT, an acronym for dihydrotestosterone, is a hormonal hair-loss catalyst formed when the enzyme 5 alpha reductase interacts with testosterone.
 Supplements and other substances like Saw Palmetto can help stop DHT production.

 Slow Hereditary Hair Loss

 Over 30 million women and 50 million men experience hereditary hair loss.
-Women experience a gradual, diffused thinning over the tops of the head, while men experience a receding hairline and balding across the top of the head.
+Women experience a gradual, diffuse thinning over the tops of the head, while men experience a receding hairline and balding across the top of the head.

 Hypothyroidism and hyperthyroidism can cause hair thinning and hair loss if severe enough.
 The disorder causes uniform hair thinning and hair loss across the entire scalp.
 Regrowth is possible with treatment.

 A woman’s pregnancy “glow” often includes fast-growing, fuller hair with less shedding.
-However, the stress of childbirth, decreased hormone levels post-pregnancy and even breastfeeding can all lead to hair thinning and hair loss.
+However, the stress of childbirth decreased hormone levels post-pregnancy, and even breastfeeding can all lead to hair thinning and hair loss.